DrgnFireYellow/EmuWeb/README.md

 ## Requirements

 - Python 3.12
+- Dependencies in requirements.txt

 ## Credits

 The template files for everything except Flash are modified versions of files from the emulatorjs.org code editor.

+List.js is used for searching on the library page.

 Flash emulation powered by Ruffle.